 A treadmill is a pretty big piece of equipment.
-But how big are they exactly and how much floor space do you need to put one in your house?
-Let’s find out.
+But how big are they exactly and what sizes are available out there?
+Here’s what you want to know.

 If you want to know why that is and where the numbers came from, keep reading below.

-Just throwing some numbers out there might help you but it’s also good to see where the numbers come from.
+Just throwing some numbers out there might help you but it’s also good to see where the numbers come from to see what the options are and what to expect from a treadmill.

 Here’s a chart with many popular models of home treadmills and their dimensions.